gtmans/LOLIN-UC8151D/readme.md

 How2 make graphicsfile for LOLIN 8151D 121x104 on Windows PC

 First download or create 2 .bmp images 121x104 pixels black (use Photoshop or MS Paint, You can use paint to save a picture as bmp 1 color)
+The first image is displayed in black and then the second in red wich makes the picture complete.
 Download and install a small utility called Image2Lcd at http://electronoobs.com/images/Arduino/tut_57/image2LCD.zip use sample LOLIN EPD sketch (file/examples in Arduino EPD) "test_2_13inch_212x104_TRI-COLOR" and change image.h tab